 Let me share my story with you.
-When I finished 10th grade, I already knew that I want to live my life as a pilot.
+When I finished 10th grade, I already knew that I wanted to live my life as a pilot.

 To make a living as a commercial pilot requires actual flight hours and basic knowledge of many subjects related to aviation and flying.

 So once I finished the 10th grade, I had to choose subjects for further studies.

 Someone told me if I want to be a commercial pilot, it is best to study Physics and Mathematics for my high school or advanced level.

 As too much information was not available online around pilot training, I decided to study physics and mathematics.

 I studied hard to do my best for high school exams to pursue my career as a commercial pilot.

 All went well, and I passed my high school exam with a good score, and by the following year, I enrolled in a flight school.

 Once I enrolled in a flight school and started my ground class, I realized that studying physics and mathematics was never vital for becoming a pilot.